 The Blackdown Hills AONB and East Devon River Catchments archaeological survey to National Mapping Programme standards

-The survey will examine all readily available aerial photographs and other relevant sources, such as lidar data, for an area of 546 square kilometres.
-It will take in the whole of the Blackdown Hills AONB, excluding a small area that was assessed as part of a previous NMP survey.
+The survey is examining all readily available aerial photographs and other relevant sources, such as lidar data, for an area of 546 square kilometres.
+It is taking in the whole of the Blackdown Hills AONB, excluding a small area that was assessed as part of a previous NMP survey.
 The area also includes a small part of the East Devon AONB on the southern edge of the survey area and an area to the north and east to take in the section of the A358 between Taunton and the A303 that will be affected by road improvements.
 Here a specially commissioned lidar survey will enhance the NMP survey by providing much needed baseline data along the route of the A30/A303 in advance of works.

 The survey is funded by Historic England and is being carried out by a team from AC Archaeology, hosted by Devon County Council and in partnership with Somerset County Council.

 The survey will greatly enhance the County Historic Environment Records (HERs) for all periods from prehistory to the Second World War.
-It began in March 2016 and is due to be completed in the late summer of 2017.
+It began in March 2016 and is due to be completed in the summer of 2018.